adngdb/reprocess/README.md

 -s, --batch-size INTEGER  Number of documents to query or send at once (default: 500) -e, --env [prod|stage]    Target crash-stats environment (stage or prod) (default: prod)
 ```

+## Other tools

+Peterbe has a [reprocess-supersearch](https://github.com/peterbe/reprocess-supersearch/) tool that works similarly for the same purpose.
+The main difference is that it accepts URLs instead of parameters.